- 1 Experienced Skype & Zoom Video Counselling. The Private, Adept, Local Therapist practising online.

 - Ensure that your environment is quiet – Skype & Zoom (etc) use technology that can “take over” the audio channel when you speak (or when there is sound in your room).
 If your room is noisy you may find that the counsellor’s voice becomes cut-off or interrupted.

 - Make sure you won’t be disturbed: tell others in your house not to come into your room.
 Maybe put a note on your room’s door – or your house’s front door – saying “Do Not Disturb” so that others are reminded before they enter your room and/or your doorbell isn’t rung.
 It’s quite disturbing when you’re halfway discussing something private or sensitive only to have someone burst into your room (be it a child needing your attention or another adult).

 - Be aware of your environment: think about things such as lighting where the window is, how far away you are from the microphone and camera, is there other things on your device’s screen that might distract you, are your messaging apps closed, are all bandwidth sucking apps closed (eg Dropbox, Google Drive etc – or someone in your location streaming video).

 Important: Apple devices (iPhone, iPad, Mac, Macbook) running Apple-exclusive software (Facetime etc) cannot be used with this service.

-- If one of you intentionally disconnects during the counselling session, the session will be brought to a close with the remaining partner.
-Think of it like this: Couple Counselling is therapy for the relationship, and when one partner disconnects from the session the “relationship” has effectively left the therapy session.
-Counselling will resume at the next scheduled session.
+- During a counselling session, if one of you intentionally disconnects the session will be brought to a close with the remaining partner.
+Think of it like this: Couple Counselling is therapy for a relationship, and when one partner disconnects from the session the relationship has effectively left the therapy session.
+Counselling will resume at the next scheduled session should both partners attend.

 - If one of you unintentionally disconnects during the session, we will try to re-establish the connection as best we can, but we won’t continue the session in a partner’s absence.